 Field trips from classroom to manufacturing plant aren’t always practical.
 Why not reverse the experience?

 GMI works with our partners to create solutions that work for all involved.
-We work with educators to bring local engineers, technicians and machine operators direct to the classroom.
+We work with educators to bring local engineers, technicians, and machine operators directly to the classroom.
 These presenters engage with students, give advice, and share their experiences in a real-world engineering career.